lunen-jm/urbanCommuteAssistant/urban-commute-assistant-simple/README.md

 ## Getting Started

 ### Prerequisites

-- Python 3.11.5 (recommended for backend)
+- Python 3.11.5 (backend)
-- Node.js 14+
+- Node.js 14+ (frontend)
 - npm or yarn
-- pyenv-win (optional, for managing Python versions)

 ### Setup
 1. **Clone the repository:**
    ```
    git clone https://github.com/your-username/urban-commute-assistant-simple.git
    cd urban-commute-assistant-simple
    ```
 2. **Install dependencies and set up environments:**
    - Run the setup script (recommended):
      ```
      .\Setup-Environment.ps1
      ```
    - Or follow manual setup instructions in the README for backend and frontend.
 3. **Configure API Keys:**
    - Copy `.env.example` to `.env` in both `frontend/` and `backend/`.
    - Add your API keys:
      - `VITE_TOMTOM_API_KEY` (frontend) for routing and map features
      - `WEATHER_API_KEY` and `TRAFFIC_API_KEY` (backend) for weather and traffic
    - Restrict your TomTom API key to your Netlify or production domain for security.
 4. **Start the application:**
    ```
    .\Start-Urban-Commute.ps1
    ```
    This will launch both frontend and backend servers.

-## How to Add Your Own Locations
+## How to Add or Edit Locations

-By default, the app includes a few sample locations (Home, Work, Gym in Seattle).
-To add your own saved locations:

-1. **In the App UI:**
-   - Use the location dropdown at the top to select a destination.
-   - If the UI supports adding locations (look for an "+" or "Add Location" button), use it to input a name and coordinates.
+- The app includes four default locations:
+  - **Home:** House in Bellevue
+  - **Work:** Microsoft Redmond Campus
+  - **Gym:** Crossroads Planet Fitness, Bellevue
+  - **School:** Global Innovation Exchange (GIX), Bellevue
-   - If not, you can edit the initial locations in the Redux store:
+- To change these, edit the `savedLocations` array in `frontend/src/store/userSlice.js` and restart the frontend.
-     - Open `frontend/src/store/userSlice.js`.
-     - Find the `testUser.savedLocations` array and add your own objects:
-       ```js
-       savedLocations: [
-         { id: '1', name: 'Home', lat: 47.6062, lng: -122.3321 },
-         { id: '2', name: 'Work', lat: 47.6097, lng: -122.3331 },
-         { id: '3', name: 'Gym', lat: 47.6205, lng: -122.3493 },
-         // Add your own:
-         { id: '4', name: 'School', lat: 47.65, lng: -122.35 }
-       ]
-       ```
-     - Save and restart the frontend server to see your changes.

-2. **(Optional) Implement a UI for adding/removing locations:**
-   - The Redux store and actions support adding locations.
-You can build a form or button in the UI to dispatch the `addSavedLocation` action.
+- Transit options always use your current location (via browser geolocation) for accuracy.

 ## Next Steps

-- Deploy the app to Netlify (frontend) and Render or another service (backend).
-- Set your production API keys and domain restrictions.
+- Add user profiles instead of one default user
+- Add in styling and create an overall design & creative direction
+- Make it work faster, optimize API usage
+- Allow more profile customization
-- Invite users to log in and try the commute assistant.
+- Add in functinoality and user preferences LLM in the backend
-- For further customization, see the `src/components/` directory for UI and logic, and `src/store/` for state management.

 ## Troubleshooting
 - If the map or routing does not work, check your TomTom API key and domain restrictions.
 - If you see CORS or API errors, ensure both frontend and backend URLs are correct in your `.env` files.
-- For more help, see the troubleshooting section in this README or run `.\Debug-Application.ps1`.
+- For more help, see the troubleshooting section in this README or run `./Debug-Application.ps1`.

 ---